Skip to content

 1

-Evaluate your current post-competition routine and identify one immediate change you can implement for mental recovery.
+Review your current post-competition routine and identify one new mental recovery strategy to implement.

 2

-Review your daily nutrition for brain-supporting nutrients like omega-3s, magnesium, and antioxidants.
+Evaluate your daily nutrition for adequate intake of brain-supporting nutrients like Omega-3s and Magnesium.

 3